chantastic/reactcontext.com/README.md

 ### "Shit" is a fine word

-My kids are allowed tasteful explitives.
+My kids are allowed tasteful expletives.
 "Shit" is fine word in my house.
 But my mom hates the word.